tarwn/lessthandot-hugo/blogs/content/posts/2015-11-23-prepare-to-set-sail-on-sql-cruise-caribbean-2016.md

 The good news is that I have a cure for all that will ail me mid-January: <a href="http://sqlcruise.com/" target="_blank">SQL Cruise</a>.
 The Norwegian Escape sets sail on Saturday, January 30, 2016 and returns on Saturday, February 6.
 Seven fun-filled days of sailing, snorkeling, shuffleboard, and SQL Server training will happen between.

-That's right…adventure on the high seas!
+That's right...adventure on the high seas!
 Pirates!
 Rum!
 SQL Server!

 <div id="attachment_3238" style="width: 310px" class="wp-caption alignright">
   <a href="/wp-content/uploads/2015/02/IMAG0532_1.jpg"><img class="size-medium wp-image-3238" src="/wp-content/uploads/2015/02/IMAG0532_1-300x169.jpg" alt="On the beach in Nassau after the best on-shore day ever " width="300" height="169" srcset="/wp-content/uploads/2015/02/IMAG0532_1-300x169.jpg 300w, /wp-content/uploads/2015/02/IMAG0532_1-1024x579.jpg 1024w" sizes="(max-width: 300px) 100vw, 300px" /></a>